 Scoring and passing the test can seem a bit confusing especially since a 70 which is passing in one state and a 75 which is passing in another state is essentially saying the same thing, you got 103 questions right on the exam.
 The variation in the score given is usually due to technicalities that exist in laws in certain states.
 If you have any questions make sure to contact ASWB before or after taking your exam.

-Five Main Areas of Content
+Four Main Areas of Content